Simplicial Homology of Random Configurations: Proof of the third order moment

-Then we recognize the integral $\mathcal{J}_3$ such that each of the three simplices have $k$ vertices, $u-t$, $i-t$ and $j-t$ of which are common to two of the simplices and $2t-u$ are common to the three simplices.
-We denote $\mathcal{J}_3(k,i,j,s,t)$ this integral.
-Then,
+for $i,j,s$ and $t$ bounded as in the previous sums.
+We recognize the integral on three $(k-1)$-simplices with $u-t$, $i-t$, and $j-t$ common vertices to only two of them, and $2t-u$ common vertices to the three of them.
+Then, we can write:

 Finally, relaxing the boundaries on the sums conclude the proof.